When shopping for boots, it’s important to keep in mind protection, support, and comfort, in addition to the style.

 The foot specialist of the Michigan Podiatric Medical Association (MPMA) offer the following tips when shopping for any footwear.

 1. Be sure boots are insulated and waterproof.
+Ensure that the glue for shoes properly holds the shoe together.
 Even if the boot maker says the boots are waterproof, still treat the pair with a waterproofing product.
 The body has to work harder to compensate for moisture, so try to minimize as much foot moisture as possible.

 2. Select natural material, like leather, that allows proper airflow and keep feet dry.